Meet the Experts in Lake Restoration and Management

 Our Scientists

-Dr. Jennifer L. Jermalowicz-Jones, CLP
+Dr. Jennifer L. Jermalowicz-Jones, CLP, CLM

 Principal Limnologist and Owner